Sichii/Chaos-Server/docs/articles/Logging.md

 Chaos makes great use of object destructuring, combined with NLogs object transformers.
-If there is a desire to swap the logging provider to something like [Serilog](https://serilog.net/), you will need to replace this behavior with the `.Destructure.ByTransforming<T>`feature.
+If there is a desire to swap the logging provider to something like [Serilog](https://serilog.net/), you will need to replace this behavior with the `.Destructure.ByTransforming<T>`feature in `Program.cs`.
 You will also need to find a suitable replacement for the [LogEvent](<xref:Chaos.NLog.Logging.LogEvent>) class.

 This structured/destructured style of logging data can be more easily viewed via logging tools